To view the East Santa Clara Street Planning Process webpage, please click here.

 The majority of SCCHA's housing portfolio consists of units restricted to 50% and 60% of the Area Median Income.
 Rents may vary from property to property.

 SCCHA contracts with qualified professionals for property management and resident services.
 The agency's Asset Management Team oversees and administers these contractors.
-SCCHA relies on two property management providers to service its housing portfolio:
+SCCHA relies on The John Stewart Company, a property management provider, to service its housing portfolio:

 These property management companies provide on-site management, maintenance, compliance and day-to-day oversight of the agency's housing portfolio.